The Kitten from Lizyukov Street 2: Production

 The film was intended as a twelve-minute 3D animated short film scheduled for release in 2017.
 Production started as early as 2014 with copyright negotiation taking over two years.
 The film would be a sequel and not a remake.
 During the time period director Timur Bekmambetov visited Voronezh and proposed the idea of being part of the production team for the sequel short film.
 The project became Wizart Animation's first short film.
 The film will have the acclaimed song by Vladimir Migulya intact while in terms of animation the studio tried to preserve the style of the first film as much as possible.

-According to producer Yuri Moskvin, the project tried to animate the Soviet Union kitten Vasily and his story into a Russian era story - "The cartoon is undoubtedly an important project for us, which we treated with the utmost trepidation.
+According to producer Yuri Moskvin, the project tried to animate the Soviet Union kitten Vasily and his story into a Russian era story - "The film is undoubtedly an important project for us, which we treated with the utmost trepidation.
 The classic Soviet animation in a new interpretation has acquired the 3D format, the kitten has become more modern, in the spirit of the times."
 Voronezh animators thought of at first going to traditional animation.
 However they were used to draw everything in detail changing the animation format.
 Furthermore, the studio staff worked overtime for the film conceptualizing the project as if it was a full-length film.
 The studio acknowledged the production is their tribute to their hometown.

 The sequel script focused on themes of nostalgia for the native country as well as the attractions component of the film conceptualized by the character Kitten Vaska who starts a travel agency.
 The main setting will be Australia.
 The film was presented at the 2017 MIPCOM.

 The pre-premiere of the short film coincided on 31 August 2017, before Day of Knowledge at Voronezh.
 The governor of Voronezh was at the pre-premiere who explained, "Vasily is the same kitten who lived in the twentieth century in a country called the Soviet Union.
 Now he lives in the twenty-first century in a country called Russia."
 The animation project is intended to raise the level of tourism in Voronezh, as the film depicts recognizable places of the city such as Admiralty Square, Goto Predestination and the monument to the White Bim Black Ear.